 - Add half the sugar you normally use

 - Buy the plain version and flavor it yourself

 - Cut down on sugar gradually

-If you want more tips on how to reduce your sugar intake, come join my 5 Days to Ditch Sugar Challenge!
+If you want more tips on how to reduce your sugar intake, come join my Naturally Sweet Challenge!
 It’s a free challenge designed to help women with prediabetes and Type 2 diabetes reduce their sugar cravings and daily intake, without giving up on delicious food.
 Click here for more information.